NarutoUchiha39/KeepInTouch/README.md

 ### *Logout:*
 Makes use of ```session_unset``` to remove user session variables, ```session_destroy``` to remove the user session files from the server and ```session_regenerate_id(true)```to start a new session

+### *Updates:*
+1. Added ```.env.example``` to enable users see how the ```.env``` should contain use ```cp .env.example .env``` to copy the contents of .env.example into .env and fill in your own credentials.
+2. Added Email verification:

+* Used ```php-mailer``` to send mail to people trying to register into the website.
+For using php-mailer you have to enable 2FA of your google account (If you plan to use gmail smtp) and enable ```App Password```

+3. The work-flow is now like this:

+* User tries to register
+* using ```pg_prepare``` and ```pg_execute``` the database is queried to check for users with same email and also checks the validity of the file getting uploaded and displays errors accordingly.

+*Note: pg_prepare has a small caveat wherein when you execute same prepared statement twice, it gives a warning stating that statement has already been prepared, indicating that prepared statements arent cached by pg_prepare.
+As far as i know PDO doesnt cause this issue and caches prepared statements.
+But inspite of warning the statemnt is sexecuted*

+* After validating user credentials, we store all the details obtained in ```$_SESSION["temp"]["username"], ...```.
+This is done because the user is inserted into the database only after their email is verified, so we need some way to access the credentials in ```VerifyMail.php```.
+We also generate a  unique id as user's code, email and the expiry time(60 seconds) in the DB.
+The expiry time is stored in the form of unix timestamp using php ```time()``` function.
+The user is sent a mail containing the code using the custom ```send_mail``` function

+* Next the user is redirected to the email page.
+Here if the user enters wrong code, appropriate error message is displayed and if the user exceeds the expiry time then the user is redirected back to the register page.
+On entering the correct code, the user is registered and redirected back to home.
+Some points to note :
+  1. The temporary location of the file becomes invalid when we move to the other page, so the user's profile photo is temporarily stored in the uploads folder using the ```move_uploaded_file()``` command.
+  2. After the expiry or after the user successfully registers, the ```cleanUp``` function clears the users code from the database and deletes the temporary file in the uploads folder using the ```unlink``` command.
+After time expiry the temporary session variables are removed and the cleanUp function in run to allow the user to try to register again

 ### *If you made it till here, Thank you so much for your valuable time.
 Hope you enjoyed and learnt something!*